 The Help Menu ► Workbench Help...
-(Figure 2), accessible through the Help right corner of the Workbench Window, contains information about using wb\view and wb\command utilities, including a Glossary of terms that may be new to users and information on the options in the Menus, wb\view features, and wb\command tools.
-Most of the Workbench features/elements in bold font in the tutorial have Help entries.
-It may be useful to keep the Help window open as you explore the program.
+(Figure 2), accessible through the Help 🕑 button in the upper right corner of the Workbench Window, contains information about using wb_view and wb_command utilities, including a Glossary of terms that may be new to users and information on the options in the Menus, wb_view features, and wb_command tools.